group-butler/GroupButler/README.md

 #Group Butler
+##MUST READ!

+So, telegram added to the api methods some utils to allow bots to handle the group administration.
+The only two methods available are kickChatUser and unbanChatUser, that togheter allow us to kick and ban users with a telegram bot.

+I've added some interesting abilities based on this two api methods to this bot, obviously, because it's aimed to help the group administration.

+ANYWAY, WE STILL DON'T KNOW IF THE BOT COULD SEE IF A USER IS ADMIN OR NOT IN A GROUP.
+So for now, all the functions/plugins based on this two methods don't implement a check to filter admins from normal users.

+We will be able to know how to handle this with future updates.

+What have been added: ban/kick by reply, antiflood based on redis(with custom kick/ban), ban/kick when a certain media is sent, ban when the max number of warns is reached.

+THE CODE SHOULD BE 90% WORKING, I tried to be fast but the code must for sure be refined, cause there are random redis hashes everywhere and empty tables here and there, and other awuful things you can see.
+BUG: /settings command show inverted flood settings, with some wrong voices about flood

+If you find a bug, please let me know.

+Thanks a lot to Lucas Montuano for the support with languages and bugfixing

+##Introduction

 This bot has been created to help people in the administration of a group.

 This bot is based on Otouto (Telegram bot: [@mokubot](https://telegram.me/mokubot), github page: [topkecleon/otouto](https://github.com/topkecleon/otouto).).